dhui808/azure-ai-certifications/ai-900/generative-ai.md

 ## Generative AI creates original content
 Grounding: The process of porviding additional context and real-world information to the model

+Azure OpenAI Service: Access to OpenAI's large language models and embedding models.
+Azure AI Search: A managed search service that indexes and searches large volumes of your enterprise data

 ## Language models
 * Tokennization
 * Embedding: creating vectors of the tokens